eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Projects.md

 14 | Click on project name and check _Summary_ page | _Clearing details_ should have 1 for _Under clearing_
 15 | Click on _Clearing Status_ | The "Release Clearing State_ should be _Sent to Fossology_

-**TC03: Add a project with releases, no relations, remove a release, and send to clearing process**
+## Add a project with releases, no relations, remove a release, and send to clearing process

 Step | Action | Result
 ---:|:-----|:----